marguerite/linux-bing-wallpaper/README.md

 ## Known problems

-A: On KDE Plasma 5, you have to unlock your desktop to receive wallpaper updates, there's no other way.
+On KDE Plasma 5(until 5.18), you have to unlock your desktop to receive wallpaper updates, there's no other way.

-B: There is a racing problem when running bing-wallpaper with systemd. systemd can't guarantee to start it after the desktop.
-So we may not detect the correct desktop thus can't set it to "WM" blindly.

-The solution is:

-B1: If the desktop information was resolved to null at system start, bing-wallpaper will retry next hour.
-If still null, then set the desktop to "WM".
-So for i3/openbox, it will not set your wallpaper immediately.

-B2: use my other systemd user services, like checkprocess and network-real-online, to start bing-wallpaper after kde and after network is up and running.

-There's no solution for cron for now.
-But you will hardly meet this case unless you boot your machine exactly at the time the cron service runs.

-## TODO

-allow to specify desktop environment.